 - It adds the item to your Set Collections so that you can reconstruct another one later

-Some items in the game can be “Character Bound” and prevent transfer to even your own other characters.
-Gear doesn’t do this; gear will always bind to your account, and you will be able to freely transfer it between your characters
+Note: Some items in the game can be “Character Bound” and prevent transfer to even your own other characters.
+Gear doesn’t do this; it only binds to your account, and you’ll be able to freely transfer it between characters

 Here’s a full list of actions that will add an item to your Collections (and bind it if it still exists)

-- Transmuting the item (Reconstructed items will also always be bound immediately)
+- Transmuting it (Reconstructed items will also always be bound immediately)

-- Selling the item to an NPC (the item will bind after you sell 12 more items to make the item roll out of the Buyback tab)
+- Selling it to an NPC (the item will bind after you sell 12 more items to make the item roll out of the Buyback tab)

-- For gear from instanced content (e.g. dungeons), waiting two hours after picking up the item (see below)
+- For gear from instanced content (e.g. dungeons), waiting two hours after picking it up (see below)

 Note that improving gear quality and enchanting gear will not bind it; you can change these attributes and still transfer the item to another player